- Open Day 2017

 - Audition Requirements

 - Auditions - Dates and Costs

 - SCM Visiting Artists and Scholars Program

 - MOOC: Music Education in the 21st Century

 Music educators train the musicians of tomorrow.
-Our Music Education Unit immerses students in the Sydney Conservatorium of Music’s melting pot of performance, composition and teaching.
+Our Music Education staff immerses students in the Sydney Conservatorium of Music’s melting pot of performance, composition and teaching.
 While preparing to become accredited classroom teachers, our music education students undertake a principal study in performance (jazz or classical), musicology or composition